Ridley Scott's unrealised projects: The Train

 In the late 1980s, Scott wanted to direct Jim Uhls's sci-fi action thriller The Train for Carolco.
 However, Scott left the project to direct Thelma and Louise and Joel Silver bought the rights; he had the script rewritten by Steven E. de Souza and retitled the project as Isobar and The ISOBAR Run.
 However, it was cancelled due to Carolco's bankruptcy.

 Johnny Utah

 Columbia Pictures hired Scott to direct an early version of W. Peter Iliff's screenplay for Point Break under the title Johnny Utah, with Charlie Sheen and James Garner starring.
 The film went into turnaround for several years after Scott quit the film in 1988.

+Alien 3

+According to colleague John McTiernan, Scott was decided to direct Alien 3 after his own discussions with the studio fell through.
+"I'm glad Ridley Scott won out," he said.
+"He has a fantastic style."
+However, Scott's attachment would not last, and David Fincher finally got the job.

 1990s

 Paramour

 In 1991, Scott was attached to produce and direct the political thriller Paramour, an adaptation of the novel by Gerald Petievich which was in development at Cinergi Pictures.

 Crisis in the Hot Zone

 On January 24, 1993, Scott signed a deal with 20th Century Fox to direct a film adaptation of Richard Preston's 1992 New Yorker article "Crisis in the Hot Zone."
 In late April 1994, Robert Redford and Jodie Foster were in talks for star in the film.
 However, the project was finally shut down due to many production problems and Foster's departure from it.
 It was subsequently revived and, in 2019, Scott and Lynda Obst developed the National Geographic miniseries.